webcoyote/SerializationBenchmark/README.md

 _newtonsoft_plain      : 21671 bytes
 _newtonsoft_pickled    : 8349 bytes

-The *Plain varients use the respective technology directly in their best light, using reusable buffers when possible.
+The *Plain variants use the respective technology directly in their best light, using reusable buffers when possible.

 The *Compressed variants use built-in compression functionality when available.

-The *Pickled vriants use an external LZ4 compression library.
+The *Pickled variants use an external LZ4 compression library.